 Specialized food support (with unique items)

-The possibility of collaboration with other organizations/initiatives will be examined in order to use volunteers to deliver food to elderly with limited mobility.
+The possibility of collaboration with other organizations/initiatives in order to utilize their volunteers to deliver food to elderly with limited mobility will be evaluated.

-Leket Israel will form cooperative relationships with organizations specializing in utilizing rights in order to follow up on and care for elderly attendees of the daycare centers.
+Leket Israel will form cooperative relationships with organizations specializing in realizing the legal rights of the elderly, in order to follow up on and care for attendees of the daycare centers.

 Oversight and Measurements